Yirrkala Print

 – Marrnyula Mununggurr and Mundul Wunungmurra Mununggurr.

-The Yirrkala Print Space began in 1995 when a purpose built area was designed to host a printing press and seize the means of production into Yolngu hands.
-Since, the inaugural print the studio has produced over 1,000 editions by 150 artists and is now an integral component of the Art Centre and community.
-One of the few printing studios based in community – working to serve community and employ community members – it’s philosophy is to provide an environment to educate, engage and strengthen the vision of Yolngu through artistic skills development and exploration of non-traditional techniques.
+Located in Yirrkala in North East Arnhem Land, Northern Territory, the Yirrkala Print Space began in 1995 when a purpose built area was designed to host a printing press and seize the means of production into Yolŋu hands.
+Since then, the inaugural print studio has produced over 1,000 editions by 150 artists and is now an integral component of the Art Centre and community.

 The studio has produced prints using a variety of different techniques – woodblocks, linocuts, etchings, screenprints, collography and lithography.
 For many of the artists this was their first exploration into the palette of the western world but the artists could still use the marwat (human hair brush) onto the zinc surface and capture the highly refined style of miny’tji (sacred clan design) particular to the area.